andre-gra/cv/README.md

     - Itis Q.Sella - Biella

 #### To discover more about me visit [https://andreagraglia.gatsbyjs.io](https://andreagraglia.gatsbyjs.io).
-#### If you are reading the pdf version, this page is also reachable online at https://andre-gra.github.io/cv/.
+#### If you are reading the pdf version, my CV is also reachable online at https://andre-gra.github.io/cv/.

+###### Autorizzo il trattamento dei dati personali contenuti nel mio curriculum vitae in base art.
+13 del D. Lgs.
+196/2003.